getml/getml.com/src/docs/user_guide/data_model/data_model.md

 Joins are used to establish relationships between placeholders.
 To join two placeholders, the data frames used to derive them should both have at least one [join_key][annotating-data-join-keys].
 The joining itself is done using the [`join()`][getml.data.Placeholder.join] method.

-All columns corresponding to time stamps have to be given the role [time_stamp][annotating-data-time-stamp], and one of them in both the population and peripheral table is usually passed to the [`join()`](getml/data/Placeholder/join) method.
+All columns corresponding to time stamps have to be given the role [time_stamp] [annotating-data-time-stamp], and one of them in both the population and peripheral table is usually passed to the [`join()`][getml.data.Placeholder.join] method.
 This approach ensures that no information from the future is considered during training by including only those rows of the peripheral table in the join operation for which the time stamp of the corresponding row in the population table is either the same or more recent.

 [](){#data-model-data-schemata}